ArchiveTeam/urls-grab/README.md

 ### For openSUSE:

+THESE INSTRUCTIONS ARE OUTDATES

     zypper install liblua5_1 lua51 lua51-devel screen python-pip libgnutls-devel bzip2 python-devel gcc make
     pip install --upgrade seesaw
     [... pretty much the same as above ...]

 ### For OS X:

+THESE INSTRUCTIONS ARE OUTDATED

 You need Homebrew.
 Ensure that you have the OS X equivalent of bzip2 installed as well.